FPCITS/employeetracker/README.md

 ## Testing

+ Follow these steps to install or run this application:

- Step 1: Launch your terminal. <br>
+ Step 1: Download an SQL interface <br>
- Step 2: Navigate to the directory containing your .js file. <br>
+ Step 2: Export git repository files <br>
+ Step 3: Install node.js, inquirer, and MYSQL <br>
- Step 3: Run your file using the "node index.js" command.
+ Step 4: Run your file using the "node index.js" command.

 ## Questions